Stair Treads: Choosing the Right Material

 ✔ Electric Carpet Cutter – For commercial and large-scale projects

-✔ Shears/Scissors – For trimming edges and corners
+✔ Shears / Scissors – For trimming edges and corners

-“DIY: Suitable for those with basic carpentry skills; cost-effective but time-consuming.
-Professional Installation: Recommended for complex projects to ensure safety and precision.”
+DIY: Suitable for those with basic carpentry skills; cost-effective but time-consuming.
+However, professional installation is recommended for complex projects to ensure safety, code compliance, and precision.

-Maintenance and Longevity
+Maintenance and Longevity of Stair Treads

 When to Replace Stair Treads

-- Persistent noise issues despite repairs.
+- Persistent squeaks or noise issues despite repairs and tightening.

 How to Create Stair Nosing for Different Types of Stair Treads